AlfieLeFluffy/FIT_Study_Materials/Study Materials/Diagrams/Modeling/Unified Modeling Language (UML).md

 Group diagram allows to group together semantically relevant elements and encapsulate a name space.
 For example classes that handle communication can be all grouped into one package.

 ## Behaviour Diagram
 Behaviour diagrams describe how a certain system behaves or how the system works.
 These diagrams are a **dynamic**  aspects of the system.
 The highlight what can happen in a model space.
-They are commonly used to describe functionality of a [[Software (SW)]] system.
+They are commonly used to describe functionality of a [[Software]] system.
 Use-Case diagrams can for example show how a user in a certain role and the actions they have at their disposal.
 ### Use-Case Diagram
 Diagram describes possible participants in the system as roles and what actions or functions they can do with the system.
 Some development strategies such as Use-Case driven development can use these as a basis for a system.
 The diagram is made of:
 - **System Borders**